wenext-limited/pr-agent/docs/docs/tools/review.md

       </tr>
         <tr>
         <td><b>require_todo_scan</b></td>
         <td>If set to true, the tool will add a section that lists TODO comments found in the PR code changes.
-Default is true.
+Default is false.
         </td>
       </tr>
       <tr>